Whatsapp Icon

 How Cytology Aids in Cancer Diagnosis

 Cancer diagnosis through cytology involves the collection of cells from suspected areas.
 Techniques such as fine needle aspirations, Pap smears, or brush biopsies can be employed depending on the location and nature of the potential cancer.
 Once collected, these cells are prepared on slides and analyzed under a microscope.
-Unlike traditional biopsy that requires a substantial tissue sample, cytology focuses on the microscopic examination of single cells or small clusters of cells, offering a minimally invasive alternative.
+Unlike traditional biopsy which requires a substantial tissue sample, cytology focuses on the microscopic examination of single cells or small clusters of cells, offering a minimally invasive alternative.

 Advantages of Cytology in Cancer Detection